KevinSheedy/YesMan/README.md

 - `states` - list of available states.
 Each state may override the service level config options: `template`, `reqParser`, `mockGenerator`, `diff`

 Any values that are not set explicitly will be defaulted based on the file default-service-config.json.

+## Use with Grunt
+Yesman can be started via Grunt using the [grunt-express-server](https://github.com/ericclemmons/grunt-express-server) plugin.
+It can also be restarted automatically as your code changes using the [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch) plugin.
+For an example, see [Gruntfile.js](https://github.com/KevinSheedy/YesMan/blob/master/Gruntfile.js)

 Yesman combines data from **4 sources** to build a mock json response.